 Virginia Center for Civil War Studies

 From its home in Virginia Tech’s History Department, the Virginia Center for Civil War Studies promotes greater understanding of the Civil War era among academics and the public through in-person talks, zoom discussions, and other programs.
-This fall our events are free to everyone.

 Civil War Weekend